gcallah/BookReviews/jones.md

 natural rights to justice and equity.

+Jones's understanding of the physics and mathematics he discusses is not always adequate to the task.
+For instance, at one point he calls fluxions "the forces that cause changes in motion" (55): but this is nonsense.
+"Fluxion" was Newton's term for an instantaneous rate of change, and had nothing to do with what force might be causing that change.

+Jones mentions that by the time he left Dublin, many of B's "enduring and idiosyncratic  tendencies" (141) had already become apparent.
+Among these is contention that the world "is a world of ideas" (141): This illustrates a degree of continuity amongst the British idealists that is often denied, for refined Michael Oakeshott making the exact same contention in 1933.

+Jones then goes on to say, "For all that the world may appear to have physical being, tangible or visible extension, its real existence is as ideas" (141).
+This is a mistake made by many interpreters of Berkeley: he is **not** claiming that there is no physical world, or tangible or visible extension.
+He is claiming that the world's physicality is **itself** an idea, as is extension.
+These things are not illusions that must be dispelled by Berkeley's
+philosophy: they are realities whose basis it attempts to explain.

 In discussing Berkeley's travels in England, Italy, and America, Jones highlights how prominent thoughts on social improvement were in B's life.
 Even his most famous "metaphysical" works partook of this tendency, as they were